Vladimir Kozlov: Deep South Wrestling and Ohio Valley Wrestling (2006–2008)

-On July 28, 2007 in Louisville, Kentucky, Kozlov won the OVW Heavyweight Championship by defeating Paul Burchill, but gave the championship the same night to Michael W. Kruel due to an agreement they made before.
+On July 28, 2007, in Louisville, Kentucky, Kozlov won the OVW Heavyweight Championship by defeating Paul Burchill, but gave the championship the same night to Michael W. Kruel due to an agreement they made before.
+Kozlov continued working in house show for WWE in fall of 2007.
+He stayed with OVW until February 2008 when WWE parted ways with Ohio Valley Wrestling.